mintbean-group/minty-news-backend/README.md

 ## BACK END

 The back end portion was created with Express on Node.js.
 The persistence storage is facilitated by MongoDB and accessed through the Mongoose ORM.
-Authorization for the application's front end is done through a thrid-party provider, Auth0.
+Authorization for the application's front end is done through a thrid-party openId provider, Auth0.

 ## FUNCTIONALITY